recharts/recharts/storybook/README.md

 [`storybook/stories/API/cartesian/Line.stories.tsx`](https://github.com/recharts/recharts/blob/master/storybook/stories/API/cartesian/Line.stories.tsx) can be considered a template for writing stories for the API section.

 Acceptance criteria for API stories:

-- Each component should be documented in a doc file / mdx file.
+- Each component should be documented in a mdx file.
+  - The mdx file should contain a description of the component.
+  - The mdx file should list the possible parent components.
+  - The mdx file should list the possible child components.
+  - The mdx file should list the possible props in a table, grouped by category.
+    - Categories should be: `General`, `Data`, `Style`, `Animation`, `Events`, `Responsive`, `Others`, `Internal`, `Deprecated`
+  - Many shared props are already documented and they can be reused, as done in `storybook/stories/API/cartesian/Line.stories.tsx`
+  - Shared props are documented in the `storybook/stories/API/props/*.ts` files.

 - All stories for a single component are found in a single file.
 - All stories for a single component should use the same data.
 - should default to be as simple as possible (i.e. no complex interaction effects, no custom components, no custom styling, default behaviour)